We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Although they boast a long list of essential nutrients, they’re also high in calories and fat, causing many to wonder whether they’re healthy.
+Although they boast a long list of essential nutrients, pecans are also high in calories and fat, causing many to wonder whether they’re healthy.

 This article takes a closer look at the research to determine whether pecans are good for you.